iliasmertzanos/BellmanFordAlgorithm/README.md

 It can be tested using the main method of the class `Example` in the src folder, where two examples are being into consideration .

 In the package the is also the class `Graph` to be found, that implements a directed Graph.

+For specific information see the source code comments.
+For german speakers see also the task description in the src folder.